mrkkrp/markkarpov.com/tutorial/exceptions.md

 or `error "bar"`?
 It is not possible to tell, since the order in which `(+)` evaluates its arguments is not defined.

-Programs in Haskell often do not have predictable evaluation order, so the only way to reason about them is to consider values we want to compute.
+Programs in Haskell often do not have a predictable evaluation order, so the only way to reason about them is to consider the values we want to compute.
-Indeed, what is an exception as not an additional kind of value that inhabits all types?
+Indeed, what is an exception if not an additional kind of value that inhabits all types?

 Let's take a look at the signature of the `throw` function and compare it